davidakennedy/davidakennedy.com/_src/posts/2019-12-05-markup-content-and-context-in-accessibility.md

 ---
-title: The intersection of markup, content and context in accessibility
+title: The Intersection of Markup, Content and Context in Accessibility
 description: I wrote a post for 24 A11y about context in accessibility.
 date: 2019-12-05T12:33:30+00:00
 permalink: /blog/markup-content-and-context-in-accessibility/